MyFramework

 The 4C model consists of four key components:

-Customer Needs and Wants replaces Product.
+Customer Needs and Wants replace Product.

 Instead of focusing on what the company wants to sell, businesses look at what customers need or want, and how their offerings can fulfill those desires.

-Cost
+Cost to Satisfy

 Cost to Satisfy replaces Price